mini-kep/intro/specification/database.md

 Parameters:
-name – name value to search like name=BRENT freq – freq value to search like freq=m start_date(optional) – should return results with date greater than this parameter end_date(optional) – should return results with date less than this parameter
+name – name value to search like name=BRENT freq – freq value to search like freq=m start_date(optional) –  return results with date greater than this parameter end_date(optional) – return results with date less than this parameter

 Returns:
 - JSON in format similar to incoming json with data sorted by date